 Memorial: Abul Kalam Azad tomb, New Delhi, India

 He was a freedom fighter, journalist, and reformer and committed to building a nation through education.
-He was a leader of the Indian National Congress and elected as President of Congress in 1923 and 1940.
+He was a leader of the Indian National Congress and was elected as President of Congress in 1923 and 1940.
 He was awarded Bharat Ratna posthumously, India's highest civilian honour in 1992.

 In 1912, he started the publication weekly namely "Al-Hilal" to attack the policies of the British Government and also focus on the problems faced by Indians at that time.

 After gaining independence, he was appointed as India's first Minister of Education and he was also inducted in the Constituent Assembly to draft India's Constitution.
-In his tenure, various measures were taken to improve and to promote primary and secondary education.
-He also focused on scientific education, established several universities and promote the avenues of research and higher studies.
+In his tenure, various measures were taken to improve and promote primary and secondary education.
+He also focused on scientific education, established several universities, and promote the avenues of research and higher studies.
 He worked for free education in India and wrote several poems in Urdu.